Stanleeeeee/Microverse-Portfolio/README.md

 # Portfolio

 > This is a clone portfolio project from Microverse.
-Built the navbar and the headline section of the mobile website.
+Built the mobile, and the desktop version.
+The project has 4 main sections, the headline section, projects section, about-me section, and the form section.

 ## Built With

 - HTML
 - CSS

+## Screenshot

+- Mobile
+- Desktop

 ## Author